Valperga (novel): Themes

-Through the perspective of medieval history, Mary Shelley addresses a live issue in post-Napoleonic Europe: the right of autonomously governed communities to political liberty in the face of imperialistic encroachment.
+Through the perspective of medieval history, Shelley addresses a live issue in post-Napoleonic Europe: the right of autonomously governed communities to political liberty in the face of imperialistic encroachment.
 She opposes Castruccio's compulsive greed for conquest with an alternative, Euthanasia's government of Valperga on the principles of reason and sensibility.
 In the view of Valpergas recent editor Stuart Curran, the work represents a feminist version of Walter Scott's new and often masculine genre, historical novel.
-Modern critics draw attention to Mary Shelley's republicanism, and her interest in questions of political power and moral principles.
+Modern critics draw attention to Shelley's republicanism, and her interest in questions of political power and moral principles.

 Reception

 Valperga earned largely positive reviews, but it was judged as a love story, its ideological and political framework overlooked.
 It was not, however, republished in Mary Shelley's lifetime, and she later remarked that it never had "fair play".
 Recently, Valperga has been praised for its sophisticated narrative form and its authenticity of detail.
 In 1824, a reviewer for Knight's Quarterly Review compared Valperga and Mary Shelley's earlier novel Frankenstein, and alleged that each novel was written by a different author:

 "[T]here is not the slightest trace of the same hand – instead of the rapidity and enthusiastic energy which hurries you forward in Frankenstein, everything is cold, crude, inconsecutive, and wearisome; – not one flash of imagination, not one spark of passion – opening it as I did, with eager expectation, it must indeed have been bad for me after toiling a week to send the book back without having finished the first volume.
 This induced me to read Frankenstein again – for I thought I must have been strangely mistaken in my original judgment.
 So far, however, from this, a second reading has confirmed it.
 I think Frankenstein possesses extreme power, and displays capabilities such as I did hope would have produced far different things from Castruccio. … But whence arises the extreme inferiority of Valperga?
 I can account for it only by supposing that Shelley wrote the first, though it was attributed to his wife, – and that she really wrote the last. … It has much of his poetry and vigour … At all events, the difference of the two books is very remarkable."